top of page

 One website claims that the Bible omits 75 additional books.

-Some Bibles include The Apocrypha, which is a set of books from those seventy-five.
+Some Bibles include the Apocrypha, which is a set of fourteen books taken from the seventy-five.

 The number of books included in the Apocrypha varies depending on the particular Bible used and the Christian denomination.